acsone/acsoo/README.md

 `pip freeze` (which works very well as is), but exluding some common dev tools that are not required in production (pudb, ipdb, acsoo, git-aggregator, setuptools-odoo...) and their dependencies unless such dependencies are required by the project (directly or indirectly).

+### acsoo version

+A helper to bump version in `acsoo.cfg` and also bump version in (some?) odoo addons, such as the main addon that pulls dependencies.
+Requires further thinking.